Welcome

 See the Dr. Richard Doty memorial page.
 Dr. Doty was the club’s first president, and passed away in 2013.

 Thank you for your interest in the CTCC!
-If you have a suggestion or question, please email webmaster Eric H. (eric@holcomb.com) and/or CTCC President Jeff Rock.
+If you have a suggestion or question, please email webmaster Eric Holcomb (eric@holcomb.com) and/or CTCC President Jeff Rock (rosaamltd@gmail.com).